ZWC-father/x-cache-manager/README.md

 ## Features
 - Using unix domain socket to collect access log (nginx should be configured with json log format)
-- Based on LRU/LFUDA or [WGDSF](https://ieeexplore.ieee.org/document/8258989) algorithm to determine the popularity of the resource
+- Based on LRU/LFUDA algorithm to determine the popularity of the resource
 - Multiple groups of caching profiles for different kind of **static** content
 - Using ngx_cache_purge to purge the unused cache (thirdparty)
 - Fast caching replacememt for tightly limited disk space